MITgcm/MITgcm/doc/examples/examples.rst

        :end-at: beta
        :lineno-match:

-- This line sets parameter :varlink:`rhonil`, a reference density which will also be used as :math:`rho_c` (parameter :varlink:`rhoConst`) in :eq:`baro_model_eq_u`, to 1000 kg/m\ :sup:`3`.
+- This line sets parameter :varlink:`rhoNil`, a reference density which will also be used as :math:`rho_c` (parameter :varlink:`rhoConst`) in :eq:`baro_model_eq_u`, to 1000 kg/m\ :sup:`3`.

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data
-       :start-at: rhonil
+       :start-at: rhoNil
-       :end-at: rhonil
+       :end-at: rhoNil
        :lineno-match:

 - This line sets parameter :varlink:`gBaro`, the acceleration due to gravity :math:`g` (in the free surface terms